 Missing teeth can negatively impact your ability to eat, speak and maintain quality oral health.
 Dental bridges, like partial dentures and implants, can be used as a replacement for missing teeth.
 Based on your individual needs, there are a variety of dental bridges available that can help restore the function and appearance of your smile.
 Dental bridges can be made using zirconium, gold, porcelain, or a combination of these materials, and must be custom created to fit your natural bite and smile.
 Fabricating and placing a bridge typically takes two appointments as well.

-Made from titanium, dental implants are surgically placed into your jaw bone by a specialist to take the place of tooth roots.
+We place implants here at the office for simple cases and refer complicated cases to specialists .
 Once in a stable position, Dr. Pyper can use an implant to anchor a crown, bridge, or denture.
 Dental implants have such a natural looking appearance that most people can’t distinguish between the implant crown and a natural tooth.
 Dental implants offer a variety of advantages, including increased functionality and stability, and excellent longevity.
 Dental implants tend to look and feel better than traditional dentures or dental bridges, an will also offer superior stability and durability required to withstand daily use.
 Dental implants will last a lifetime if properly maintained.